Skip to Main Content

 Appropriate information and support should be provided since Premature ovarian insufficiency (POI) can be a very difficult diagnosis to come to terms with.

 The main aspect of treatment is the provision of adequate estrogen replacement to both control menopausal symptoms and to reduce the risk of later health consequences.
 Estrogen can be in the form of HRT, which will include a progestogen to protect the womb lining if the womb is still present.
-If HRT is used, it should usually be continued until the early 50s, ie the average age of the menopause, for both symptom control and bone protective effect.
+If HRT is used, it should usually be continued at least until the early 50s, ie the average age of the menopause, for both symptom control and bone protective effect.
+It can then be continued thereafter for symptom control if required and, as with all women who choose to take HRT, there is no arbitrary limit of duration; it is an individual decision how long to take it balancing benefits against risks.

 Women who have a sudden premature menopause, may require higher doses of estrogen in HRT to control the symptoms than would usually be used by women in their 50s.